Tips for writing docker files - Basic setup, Caching, root user, services organization, networking and resource limits

 Docker images and services

-Starting to build docker images requires steps and previous knowledge on the docker platform and ad least to understand a few commands such as RUN, COPY and FROM.
+Starting to build docker images requires steps with previous knowledge of the docker platform and at least to understanding of a few commands such as RUN, COPY and FROM.
 Based on those commands, the generated image can be big or small, it depends.
+Docker hub offers ready-to-use images without the need to build one, and they are classified as (from the biggest to the smallest): standard images, slim and alpine.
+The following snippet depicts a Dockerfile with standard image:

 FROM node:12 # <--- standard image, and also the bigger compared to the next two version